Hexheld/hexheld-docs/MD/Pilot16.md

 ## Instruction Set - Bitwise Logic

-Instructions in this category perform [bitwise binary operations](https://en.wikipedia.org/wiki/Bitwise_operation) on data using the ALU.
+Instructions in this category perform [bitwise operations](https://en.wikipedia.org/wiki/Bitwise_operation) on data using the ALU.

 For all of these instructions, flags are affected as follows: